Zeldean/Vhalus-Codex/README.md

 ## Contributing 🤝

 We welcome contributions!
-If you have ideas for new lore, expansions to the magic systems, or improvements to the site structure, feel free to open a pull request or submit an issue.
+If you have ideas for new lore, magic system expansions, or site structure improvements, feel free to open a pull request or submit an issue.

 ### Guidelines:
 - Ensure that all contributions are lore-friendly and fit within the established world of Vhalus.